composer/composer/doc/articles/handling-private-packages-with-satis.md

 but those could be any types of [repositories](../05-repositories.md).
 Then it uses `"require-all": true` which selects all versions of all packages in the repositories you defined.

+The default file Satis looks for is `satis.json` in the root of the repository.

     {
         "name": "My Repository",